ccrowhurstram/ReadyRoll-Training/Examples/ReadyRoll_Only/basics-example.md

 Scenario 1 uses *two methods* to make changes to the database:
 * add scripts directly to ReadyRoll database project; use ReadyRoll to deploy these changes against the database (see Task 4 and 6)
-* make changes directory to the database and use ReadyRoll to import the changes as a script (see Task 5)
+* make changes directly to the database and use ReadyRoll to import the changes as a script (see Task 5)

 In this scenario you will *repeat* scenario 1 but this time using SQL Server Management Studio to make all the changes directly to the database and import them using ReadRoll as script(s)